NewViewNewBeginning/project-01-CI/README.md

 - user can learn more about team.

 ### As a business owner:
-* I would like to present myself and my offer on the website clearly to potential customers.
 * I need to make sure that my current and new customers will find a professional help with needs of informations.
 * I would like to build and maintain relationship with potential and current customers.